Academics

 Prerequisite: European History

 Contemporary history seeks to explore more recent events in American history and how they have a direct impact on the world we live in today.
-The fall elective will explore the dynamic changes that took shape in the United States after the Second World War.
-Under the veneer of economic prosperity, American global leadership, and the threat of nuclear war, we will uncover the challenges Americans faced as they attempted to adapt to change and redefine the nation.
-Students will explore topics and themes of their choice which could include, but are not limited to the beginning of the Civil Rights movement, the changing role of women, popular entertainment of the era, the arms race, or the critics of conformity.
-Because individual memories of historical events can challenge the historical interpretation of contemporary eras, students will be asked to view the events and trends of this period (1945-1960) through multiple lenses, and will be able to choose between a variety of political, economic, and social themes and engage in thoughtful discussion and debate.
-This class can be taken as one standalone elective or as part of the series.
+This elective will explore the turbulent decade of the 1960s and its immediate aftermath.
+With the Cold War and the conflict in Vietnam as a backdrop, we will uncover the American response to the postwar era and the resulting political, cultural, and generational divides, some of which remain today.
+Students will explore topics of their choice which could include, but are not limited to, the expanding social movements of the era, popular entertainment and music, the Vietnam War, the Space Race, the counterculture, the OPEC oil crisis, the conservative response, or the Watergate scandal.
+Because individual memories of historical events can challenge the historical interpretation of contemporary eras, students will be asked to view the events and trends of this period (1960-1979) through multiple lenses and will be able to choose between a variety of political, economic, and social themes and engage in thoughtful discussion and debate.

 Prerequisite: United States History